callumevans/das-blog/src/pages/posts/i-probably-dont-understand-solid-principles.md

 being contradictory or nonsensical.

 Having said all this, I'm a fan of SOLID.
 But it's useful to remember that the word _fan_ comes from the term _fanatic_.
-To me, it's a collection of sensible ideas that usually apply, in principle, to languages and systems that aren't just C++, Java or C#.
+To me, SOLID is a collection of sensible ideas that often apply, in principle, to languages and systems that aren't just C++, Java or C#.
 A fact which some people don't notice.
 In hindsight, I wish I'd had the understanding I currently have.
 Some of the mistakes I've made when creating software could have been mitigated by sensible application of the principles as I see them now, though it goes without saying some of those problems wouldn't have existed were it easier